easytarget/PrintEye/README.md

 * Sleep mode when controller reports status 'O' (PSU off, configurable)
 * Activity LED that blinks on incoming data (brightness configurable)
 * Pause button with 200ms hold-down/fatfinger delay. (enable/disable configurable)
+* Correctly reports if the selected heater state, shows if selected heater is in a fault state.

-## Requirements
+## Rquirements
-* None really; you need to be able to program your target and a bit competant at assembling stuff, but all the libraries needed are included.
+* None really; you need to be able to program your target and a bit competent at assembling stuff, but all the libraries needed are included.
  * The Jsmn library (https://github.com/zserge/jsmn) is included with the sketch
- * As is the MemoryFree lib used during debug (see comments and #define DEBUG in code)
+ * as is the Arduino MemoryFree lib used during debug (see comments and '#define DEBUG' in code)

 ## Control
 The Jsmn library is used, which provides some robustness in processing key/value pairs (use of quotes etc; the Json must still be structually correct and terminated)